sjtdev/koishi-plugin-dota2tracker/src/docs/en-US/starter.md

 # Installation

+> [!DANGER] Attention
+> This English document was translated from the Chinese version using Google Translate or GPT AI and might contain some phrasing issues.

 > [!TIP] Tip
 > Keywords with underlines are clickable and navigate to the corresponding documentation pages for more details.